awslabs/mountpoint-s3/doc/SEMANTICS.md

 You cannot rename an existing file using Mountpoint.

-Objects in the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive storage classes, and the Archive Access and Deep Archive Access tiers of S3 Intelligent-Tiering, are not accessible with Mountpoint even if they have been restored.
-To access these objects with Mountpoint, copy them to another storage class first.
+Objects in the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive storage classes, and the Archive Access and Deep Archive Access tiers of S3 Intelligent-Tiering, are only accessible with Mountpoint if they have been restored.
+To access these objects with Mountpoint, [restore](https://docs.aws.amazon.com/AmazonS3/latest/userguide/restoring-objects.html) them first.

 ## Directories